Hudsonps/setting-up-my-system/README.md

 ### **Beautifying VSCode**

 We can rely on extensions to improve the looks of VSCode.
-Here are some extensions I recommend:
+Here are some extensions for improving visuals I recommend:

 - Material Icon Theme
 - Ayu